Interaction graphs of isomorphic automata networks II: universal dynamics: Introduction

 As a corollary, we obtain that $F(n,3^n)$ contains a universal automata network, and that if $F(n,q)$ contains a universal function, then $q$ must be exponential with $n$, namely $q\geq 3^n$.
 So for $n$ fixed, $q=3^n$ is the smallest alphabet size allowing a universal automata network to exist.

-But exponential alphabet take us away from the spirit of automata networks: network components are supposed ``simple'', working on a small alphabet, the ``complexity'' coming from the large number $n$ of components and their interconnections.
+But using an alphabet of size exponential in $n$ takes us away from the spirit of automata networks: network components are supposed ``simple'', working on a small alphabet, the ``complexity'' coming from the large number $n$ of components and their interconnections.
 To deal with this more usual situation, we fix the alphabet size $q$, and study the behavior of

 which is the maximum number of digraphs on $[n]$ that can produce the same $f\in F(n,q)$.
 If $\gamma_q(n)/2^{n^2}\to 1$ as $n\to\infty$, it means that, for some $f\in F(n,q)$, the probability that a random digraph on $[n]$ can produce $f$ tends to $1$ as $n\to\infty$.
 We then say that $f$ can be produced by almost all digraphs.
 We prove that this happens for every non-binary alphabet $q$.
 Actually, since almost all digraphs are Hamiltonian \cite{W73}, this follows from the following result.